Aria rupicola

-Sorbus rupicola, known as rock whitebeam, is a rare shrub or small tree best known from the British Isles but also reported from Norway, Sweden and Russia.
+Aria rupicola, commonly known as rock whitebeam, is a rare species of shrub or small tree best known from the British Isles but also reported from Norway, Sweden and Russia.

 Reaching heights of 10 m, it grows in rocky woodland, scrub and cliffs, usually on limestone.

 The species reproduces apomictically (asexually via cloned seeds) and was presumably created by autopolyploidysation of the common whitebeam proper (Sorbus aria s.str.).
 It contains a tetraploidal set of chromosomes (2n=4x=68).